 Dad came over to the bed, grabbed his daughter’s arms and legs and started swinging her.
 Finally, he let go as she yelled, “Bombs away!” and landed on her bed.
 Loud, gleeful laughter followed.

 Looking horrified, the social worker said, “Stop!
 No!
 You should not be doing that.”
 Both father and daughter looked at her with troubled and quizzical faces and said, “We shouldn’t be doing bombs away?”

-“This is probably one of the best examples of the difference in how men and women view play with children,” said Dr. Ron Klinger, founder of the Center for Successful Fathering and author of A Common Sense Guide to Becoming a Successful Dad, a training curriculum for dads called Bonding through Play, and a book for new dads, Fathering for Life.
+“This is probably one of the best examples of the difference in how men and women view play with children,” said Dr. Ron Klinger, founder of the Center for Successful Fathering and author of The Common Sense No-Frills, Plain-English Guide to Being a Successful Dad.

 “Researchers tell us that children of all ages from infants to high school prefer play with dad over mom because it is unpredictable, physical, rough, dad cheats, and it’s fun.
 It is a test – it stretches you.
 You find yourself doing things you would never do.
 Most importantly, it is a playful form or preparation for the challenges our children will face in the real world.”

 Klinger contends that what the father was doing with his daughter was totally appropriate.
 While mothers are the initial primary caregivers and continue to be the nurturers and protectors, it is the father’s job to engage his children in rough and tumble play and to encourage them to take risks.

 However, the challenge for many is that nearly 80 percent of dads today did not grow up with an actively involved father in their lives.
 When moms say, “Don’t play so rough,” most guys don’t know to say, “But this is what I am supposed to be doing.”